sdharkar/freshersbatch-oct16/README.txt

-This id the original README.txt
+This is the original README.txt we are learning git
+32. Make minor changes into README.txt file & commit those changes into master.